What's Going On With Alibaba Shares - Alibaba Group Holding (NYSE:BABA)

-Alibaba Group Holding Ltd - ADR BABA shares are trading marginally higher by 1.57% to $80.05 Monday morning, rebounding following recent weakness.
-Shares of Chinese companies at large are trading higher, strength may be due to hopes of China easing COVID-era restrictions for travelers in Macau.
+Alibaba Group Holding Ltd - ADR BABA shares are trading lower by 3.40% to $78.24 going into the close of Thursday's trading session.
+Shares of Chinese companies are trading lower as global equities fall amid US economic concerns and currency uncertainty.

+Stocks across all sectors are falling today following Jobless claims for September that came in below estimates, which has added to concerns of further Federal Reserve action to curb the tight labor market.

 What Happened?